AdobeDocs/marketo.it-IT/help/marketo/product-docs/demand-generation/forms/form-design/edit-the-css-of-a-form-theme.md

    ![](assets/image2014-9-15-14-3a37-3a42.png)

-1. Seleziona il tema a cui desideri apportare le modifiche.
+1. Selezionare il tema che si desidera modificare.

    ![](assets/image2014-9-15-14-3a37-3a54.png)